lisaymiller/frontend-personality-quiz/README.md

-# Welcome to my frontend!
+# Welcome to the frontend!

-This app is the front end to `https://github.com/lisaymiller/frontend-personality-quiz`, full application can be found [here](https://frontend-personality-quiz.herokuapp.com/)
+This app is the back end portion to a full-stack application, which can be found [here](https://frontend-personality-quiz.herokuapp.com/)

 ## How to run locally